How can I become a Habitat home buyer?

 You will be considered for a Habitat home if:

-- You are willing to partner with HFHSFC, its volunteers and supporters.
+- You are willing to partner with HFHSFC, its volunteers and supporters during the construction of your habitat home.

 - You agree to live in St. Francois County and build in a community where HFHofSFC has available lots.
 (You would have a choice of lots in a particular school district of your choice, assuming that we have lots available in those communities).

-- Your family total income does not exceed 60-80% of the median family income in St. Francois County (this can be determined when you do your application with the office).
+- Your family total income does not exceed 60-80% of the median family income in St. Francois County (this can be determined when you do your in-person application).

-- Monthly payments on your debts must be less than 41% of your monthly income.
-These debts include car payments, medical bills, credit cards, student loans, personal loans and your house payment to Habitat, but do not include current expenses, such as utilities and phone.
+- Monthly payments on your current non housing debts, as well as your projected monthly house payment must be less than 41% of your monthly income.
+These debts include car payments, medical bills, credit cards, student loans, personal loans and your projected house payment to Habitat, but do not include current expenses, such as utilities and phone.

 - You can obtain financing through one of HFHSFC’s lending partners.
-HFHSFC will assist you in obtaining financing.
+HFHSFC will assist you in applying for financing with a lending partner.

 Willingness to Partner